• Skip to primary navigation

 Denim feather template

-2. Place the feather shape onto a scrap of tartan fabric and draw around it.
-Depending on which way you lay your feather the pattern and color of your feathers will vary.
+Step 2: Place the feather shape onto a scrap of tartan fabric and draw around it.
+Depending on which way you lay your feather, the pattern and colour of your feathers will vary.
 Cut out the feather shape with a pair of scissors.

-You must lay the feather template along the same direction of the fabric weave, so either horizontally or vertically but not at an angle.
+You must lay the feather template in the same direction as the fabric weave, horizontally or vertically, but not at an angle.

-My fabric scraps were large enough to make 2 feathers so I made one feather in each weave.
-That is I laid the feather template horizontally for one faux feather and vertically for the other.
+My fabric scraps were large enough to make two feathers, so I made one feather in each weave.
+I laid the feather template horizontally for one faux feather and vertically for another.

-This actually gave me two DIY feathers in two different patterns and color combinations from the same piece of scrap fabric.
+This gave me two DIY feathers in different patterns and colour combinations from the same scrap fabric.

 Tartan scrap fabric for feathers

-3. Next, cut a length of twine about 30-40cm long.
-This twine will not only form the center spine of the feather but it will also give you something to hang the DIY tartan feathers with.
+Step 3: Cut a twine length of about 30-40cm.
+This twine will not only form the centre spine of the feather but also give you something to hang the DIY tartan feathers with.

-Lay the twine down the center of the faux feather shape.
-Then using a needle and cotton in the same color as the fabric stitch the twine in place.
-I just used a simple stitch that went around the twine to keep it in place.
+Lay the twine down the centre of the faux feather shape.
+I then stitched the twine with a needle and cotton, the same colour as the fabric.
+I used a simple stitch around the twine to keep it in place.

 Stitch the whole length of the faux feather spine.